MPragya-20/Algorithms/README.md

-# Data rtructures and Algorithms
+# Data structures and Algorithms